McStasMcXtrace/iFit/README.txt

   A number of additions, included in the software, where obtained from the Matlab Central contributions, and are BSD licensed.

+  Matlab is a registered trademark of The Mathworks Inc.

   Contributions are listed in the iFit/Docs/Credits.html page.